gbertalan/C_Prog_Recap/README.md

 ## How to Use

 The files have been annotated with markdown-style formatting.
-For the best experience, do not clone the repository, simply just click on an .md file in your browser. (e.g. Pointers.md) See the *Contents* below.
+For the best experience, do not clone the repository, simply just click on an .md file in your browser (e.g. Pointers.md).
+See the *Contents* below.

 ## Contents